Gwendoline Butler: Biography

 Gwendoline Williams was born on 19 August 1922 in South London, England, the daughter of Alice (Lee) and Alfred Edward Williams.
-She pursued her education at Lady Margaret Hall, Oxford, where she studied History and later became a lecturer.
+She attended Lady Margaret Hall, Oxford, where she studied History and later became a lecturer.

 On 16 October 1949, she married Lionel Harry Butler (1923–1981), a professor of medieval history at the University of St Andrews, and a historian who held fellowships at All Souls and was principal of Royal Holloway College.
 They had one daughter.

 In 1956, she began publishing her John Coffin series of novels under her married name, Gwendoline Butler.
 Later, in 1962, she adopted her grandmother's name, Jennie Melville, as a pseudonym for her Charmian Daniels novels.
 Besides her mystery series, she also authored romantic novels.
-Notably, in 1981, her book "The Red Staircase" earned her the Romantic Novel of the Year Award from the Romantic Novelists' Association.
+In 1981, her book "The Red Staircase" earned her the Romantic Novel of the Year Award from the Romantic Novelists' Association.
+In 1973, the Crime Writers' Association (CWA) awarded her the Silver Dagger for her novel "A Coffin for Pandora."

-Gwendoline Butler is regarded as one of the most versatile female crime novelists.
-Her works encompass a wide range of genres, including modern detective stories, Victorian mysteries, Gothic tales, and romantic novels.
-In 1973, the Crime Writers' Association (CWA) honored her with the Silver Dagger for her novel "A Coffin for Pandora."
-A former member of the CWA's Committee and a member of the Detection Club, her background in historical research ensured the utmost accuracy in every book she wrote.
+Butler was a former member of the Committee of the CWA and a member of the Detection Club.

 She died on 5 January 2013.